Outsiders in London

 Of course, the close connection of creativity and drugs was nothing new: the Romantic Movements in England and in France offered a number of famous names - Coleridge, De Quincey, Baudelaire - all of whom exemplified the use of drugs as the inspiration for their work.
 Then, following the ‘Beat Generation’ of 1950s and 1960s America, there developed the drug scenes of ‘70s and ‘80s Europe, especially in Paris and Berlin where the use of heroin, as well as claiming a number of well-known victims, also spawned the most extraordinary creativity.
 The works of Pink Floyd’s Syd Barrett, of Bob Dylan and The Beatles have all been enhanced through psychedelic experiences.
 Heroin has been a crucial part of the identities of many artists and while the films, Wir Kinder von Banhof Zoo or Christiane F, graphically illustrated how heroin could wreck lives, there was always another side to the coin, evidenced in works that have shaped our generation.

-Eliot is now 44 and, as the Executive Director of the International Network of People who Use Drugs (INPUD) has become internationally recognised.
-I asked him when it was he became associated with the politics of drugs: “I have always been politically active in various left-wing causes and I started to read extensively about the war on drugs and about various prohibitions; increasingly, I saw how all of that had impacted on my own life, so this became my personal cause.
-Through a series of fortuitous accidents, I met other activists and became involved in a movement that had international presence.
-This in turn has now developed into INPUD, a major campaigning organisation.”
+Now aged 44, Jonathan is internationally recognised so I asked him when it was he became associated with the politics of drugs: “I have always been politically active in various left-wing causes and I started to read extensively about the war on drugs and about various prohibitions; increasingly, I saw how all of that had impacted on my own life, so this became my personal cause.
+Through a series of fortuitous accidents, I met other activists and became involved in a movement that had international presence.”

-Asked if he is optimistic that INPUD will be able to bring about change, Eliot replies: “We have a long way to go.
+Asked if he is optimistic that the organisation he is part of will be able to bring about change, Jonathan replies: “We have a long way to go.
 Even amongst our allies in the drugs reform movement who are not themselves drug users, there is often a clear reluctance to include those of us who are.
-By now, we are a long-established (over 30 years) community movement of active drug users, yet we continue to be excluded from policymaking tables, though I am pleased to say that this is beginning to change.
-INPUD is now included in debates; we are interacting with the UN; we are beginning to talk to the WHO; and UNAIDS consult us, so we now have a voice at the UN when it comes to HIV.
+By now, we are a long-established community movement of active drug users, yet we continue to be excluded from policymaking tables, though I am pleased to say that this is beginning to change: our organisation and others in the field are now included in debates; we are interacting with the UN; we are beginning to talk to the WHO; and UNAIDS consult us, so we now have a voice at the UN when it comes to HIV.
 The problem of hepatitis C has a long way to go, as does drug law reform.
 What it is important to understand is that drug users wish to be seen and treated neither as criminals nor as patients, yet these are the only alternatives offered to date; we reject them both.”

-The wind of change is also blowing across Europe and a serious questioning of the status quo is now beginning to take place, with Norway and Switzerland in the vanguard of addressing the serious health risks that beset injecting drug users.
+These winds of change are blowing across Europe too and a serious questioning of the status quo is now beginning to take place, with Norway and Switzerland in the vanguard of addressing the serious health risks that beset injecting drug users.
 Even in the UK, authoritative voices are now being heard, questioning the current position, casting doubt on the efficacy of the ‘War on Drugs’, and advancing the pragmatic benefits of decriminalisation.
-Perhaps the golden dawn of empirical drugs policy-making is near at hand.
+Perhaps the golden dawn of empirical policy-making on drugs is near at hand.

 Interview Date: 25th January 2014